gracicot/gracicot.github.io/_posts/2018-02-19-reflection-present.md

 auto fctptr2 = &decltype(lambda)::operator()<int>; // works.
 ```

 For the example of `magic_call` to work, we must deduce template parameters from a potentially different set.
-In the example of usage above, the user send `int, double, char const(&)[4], std::string_view`, but the template argument to deduce are `const const(&)[4]` and `std::string_view` only, so we must drop the `int` and the `double`.
+In the example of usage above, the user sends `int, double, char const(&)[4], std::string_view`, but the template argument to deduce are `const const(&)[4]` and `std::string_view` only, so we must drop the `int` and the `double`.

-So our utility `function_traits` won't work directly, since it needs the type to extract the call operator directly.
+So our utility `function_traits` won't work directly since it needs the type to extract the call operator directly.
 To support generic lambdas, we will introduce a new utility.

 To deduce template arguments, we will use a simple algorithm.
-We will try to instanciate the template with all every parameter type the use send to us.
-If it result in a subtitution failure (since we sent too many template arguments) then we will drop the first parameter and try again.
+We will try to instantiate the template with all every parameter type the use send to us.
+If it results in a substitution failure (since we sent too many template arguments) then we will drop the first parameter and try again.
 In pseudocode, it will look like that:

     function deduced_function_traits(tfunc, ...arg_types)
         if tfunc instantiable with arg_types... then